akka/apps/multidc/multi-dc-notes.md

 ```

 So nearly all on the messages table.
-I wonder if this stat is actually per row read.
+This must be rows read.

+Attaching JConsole to a Cassandra node:

+Running 3000 counters updated in 1 DC 1000 times, acking each increment before doing the next.

+Cassandra writes settle at 2.5/node.